adaltas/ece-bigdata-2024-fall/modules/08.nifi-dataflow/lab-01-introduction-to-nifi.md

 Access the NiFi-Registry ui here: http://localhost:18080/nifi-registry

-4. In a terminal run `docker inspect nifi-registry-latest` and make note of the "Gateway" ip.
+4. In a terminal run `docker inspect nifi-registry-126` and make note of the "Gateway" ip.
 5. Open settings (wrench icon located in the top right corner)
 6. Create `NEW BUCKET`.
 7. Open NiFi ui and open `Controller Settings` (accessed through the hamburger in the top right corner of the UI).